 Understand social behavior and business conduct from an economist’s perspective with the Bachelor of Arts in Economics in the College of Liberal Arts at Temple University.
 This 123-credit undergraduate degree program helps you think critically and logically about the economy.

 The Economics Major curriculum emphasizes using an orderly way of thinking about—and solving—problems that can arise when making choices in situations that are beyond your direct experience.
 Coursework helps you gain the abstract reasoning and problem-solving skills used in economics.
-You’ll study economic aspects of current events and public policy, microeconomic and macroeconomic analyses, economics in the context of specific sectors of the economy or economic dilemmas, and more.
+You’ll study economic aspects of current events and public policy, microeconomic and macroeconomic analyses, economics in the context of specific sectors of the economy or economic dilemmas, global economic issues and more.

-Students are well positioned for careers in both public and private sectors, including careers in business, consulting, government, health sciences, international relations, public policy and more.
+Students are well-positioned for careers in both public and private sectors, including careers in business, consulting, government, health sciences, international relations, public policy and more.